microsoft/minecraft-gametests/README.md

 ## Getting started with GameTest

-To get started with GameTest Framework in Minecraft, see [this docs.microsoft.com page](https://aka.ms/gametest).
+To get started with GameTest Framework in Minecraft, see this [GameTest Framework Introduction](https://aka.ms/gametest) page.

 A tutorial for creating your first GameTest is available [here](https://aka.ms/newgametest).
 The sample code for the tutorial is within this repo, at [/behavior_packs/StarterTestsTutorial](https://github.com/microsoft/minecraft-gametests/tree/main/behavior_packs/StarterTestsTutorial).